mindspore-ai/docs/docs/mindspore/source_en/migration_guide/analysis_and_preparation.md

 ### Performance Issues

-Common methods for locating performance problems can be found in: [Performance Tuning Guide](https://www.mindspore.cn/mindinsight/docs/en/master/performance_tuning_guide.html).
-Here are a few of the main tools available for locating performance issues:

-1. Profiler.
-2. MindSpore Insight.

-#### Profiler

 Profiler can record information such as operator time consumption during the training and inference process into a file, and mainly provides the host execution of the framework, as well as the Profiler analysis function of operator execution to help users debug neural network performance more efficiently.
-Currently MindSpore offers two ways to enable Profiler: [Modify the script to get performance data](https://www.mindspore.cn/mindinsight/docs/en/master/performance_profiling_ascend.html#method-1-modify-the-training-script) and [Environment variables get access to performance data](https://www.mindspore.cn/mindinsight/docs/en/master/performance_profiling_ascend.html#method-2-enable-environment-variables).

-#### MindSpore Insight

-MindSpore Insight is a visual debugging and tuning tool to help users get better model accuracy and performance.
-After obtaining performance data through Profiler, you can use MindSpore Insight to visualize the data and then view the training process, optimize model performance, and debug accuracy issues.
-An introduction to MindSpore Insight startup and other uses can be found at [MindSpore Insight related commands](https://www.mindspore.cn/mindinsight/docs/en/master/mindinsight_commands.html#mindspore-insight-commands).
-After visualizing the data, the data can be analyzed by [parsing performance data](https://www.mindspore.cn/mindinsight/docs/en/master/performance_profiling_ascend.html#training-performance) for data analysis.
-More introduction can be found in [MindSpore Insight documentation](https://www.mindspore.cn/mindinsight/docs/en/master/index.html).
+For more details, refer to [Ascend Performance Profiling](https://www.mindspore.cn/docs/en/master/model_train/optimize/profiler.html).

 ### [Dynamic and Static Graphs](https://www.mindspore.cn/tutorials/en/master/beginner/accelerate_with_static_graph.html)